Nursing Technician Visa Sponsorship Jobs in Pennsylvania

 - Ability to effectively communicate both orally and in writing.

-- Emergency Medical Technician (EMT) or Paramedic or currently enrolled in an EMT or Paramedic program preferred.
+- Certified Nursing Assistant (CNA), Emergency Medical Technician (EMT), or Paramedic, or current enrollment in an EMT or Paramedic program preferred.

 - Access to medications is limited to the distribution of the medication to the nurse.